DanioHans/Shadows-of-the-Eternal-Night/Embers of the autumn grove/Bossfights/Vaelthir/Vaelthir, the Ashen Protector.md

     - **DC 16 Strength saving throw** or take **1d6 fire damage** and be **restrained**.
 4. **Corrupted Roots**

-    - Summons 1 root within 60ft of Vaelthir
+    - Summons 1 corrupted root in one of the cardinal directions (1d8), if occupied, add +1 until possible